aoliver44/taxaHFE/README.md

 ```
-'Hierarchical feature engineering (HFE) for the reduction of features with respects to a factor or regressor
+Hierarchical feature engineering (HFE) for the reduction of features with respects to a factor or regressor
 Usage:
     taxaHFE.R [options] <METADATA> <DATA> <OUTPUT>

 Options:
     -h --help                         Show help text.
     -v --version                      Show version.